Additional Buyer’s Stamp Duty (ABSD) Guide for Singapore Property Buyers (2023)

 Should You Try to Avoid Additional Buyer’s Stamp Duty?

 Currently, property prices are at a high for all property types.
-And with the latest round of April 2023 property cooling measures, we have no doubt that the raised ABSD rates will be a hotly debated topic among property buyers and investors.
+With the latest round of April 2023 property cooling measures, we have no doubt that the raised ABSD rates will be a hotly debated topic among property buyers and investors.
 Not many are fans of the measure, and unsurprisingly so: it is, after all, an extra tax meant to discourage buyers by increasing the cost of property in Singapore and foreigners and entities for speculating.

 This is why many property buyers look for exemptions and ‘loopholes’ to avoid paying the extra tax.
 These could very well work, but in most cases, it may be easier and cheaper to simply pay the ABSD.
 Not to mention, while you may find legal ways to ‘avoid’ paying ABSD by exploiting ‘loopholes’, tax evasion is still illegal.